If you need to find the answer to this puzzling question of how much meat per person, then reading this article may help you.

 - Fish – 30%

 As we said above, the quantity of meat per person may differ according to different types of meat.
-So, let’s discuss how much meat per person according to other kinds of meat.
+So, let’s discuss how much meat per person is according to other kinds of meat.

 How much chicken per person?